Additional Credit Opportunities

 Credit by Examination or Life Experience

 Credit earned by institutional examination or life experience is not accepted for transfer.
-For more information on the acceptance of national credit by examination, go to page 31 under the Additional Credit Opportunities.

 Basic training courses are accepted in transfer as HPER 100 and fulfill the Wellness category of General Education requirement at VCSU.
 All other military credit is evaluated using the most recent ACE Guide recommendations.
 Military work experience will not be accepted.